-The Typefi team has some tips and tricks for you when creating paragraph and character styles in your Typefi-ready template.
+The Typefi team has some tips and tricks for creating paragraph and character styles in your Typefi-ready template.

 - Use the same style naming convention for all your templates.